 Strategies for easing the effects of heat

 - Stay in an air-conditioned environment during periods of extreme heat and humidity.
-If an air conditioner is needed to help minimize symptoms, the cost of this equipment may be tax deductible if the physician has written a prescription for it.
+If an air conditioner is needed to help minimize symptoms, the cost of this equipment may be tax deductible if your healthcare provider has written a prescription for it.

 - Use cooling products such as vests, neck wraps, and bandana during exercise or outdoor activity.